The best webpage change monitoring software will alert you to changes on a webpage, in a world where data on webpages can change constantly.

 Versionista will then produce a color-coded report showing any changes made to, say, a political rival’s website – highlighting anything that has been deleted, and anything added.

-There are a few different plans you can subscribe to, and like many other providers there's a free tier with limited monitoring that will probably serve best as a taster to get used to the service, and allows you to monitor 5 pages a month.
+There are a few different plans you can subscribe to, and like many other providers there's a free tier with limited monitoring that will probably serve best as a taster to get used to the service, and allows you to monitor a handful of pages a month.